 Every Thursday between 4:00PM and 5:30PM, Mount Olivet Church hosts a curbside Community Meal of in-house scratch-made healthy meals, including entree, soup, fruit, dessert and milk.

-These meals, free of charge, are our opportunity to support anyone who needs a meal or time spent with others.
+These meals, free of charge, are our opportunity to support anyone who needs meals for whatever reason.
 All are welcome every Thursday.

 Minneapolis Area Synod of the ELCA